Twin Perspectives

 Visitors are not only allowed to play and pet the cats, but adopt them, too.

-Of course, with only one day in LA, a visit to a cat cafe may not be high on your list.
+Of course, with only one day in LA, a visit to a cat cafe may not be high on your list of best things to do in LA.
 However, if you are interested in popping by, then the 30 minute experience will cost you $25: a contribution that goes towards the running of the Cafe.

 The Hollywood Hills